Coresignal logo

 How incomplete or inaccurate data can hurt your CRM performance?

-Data completeness and accuracy are constantly named among the key dimensions of data quality.
-Accurate data is that which closely corresponds to the actual state of facts.
-Meanwhile, data completeness is associated with the degree to which the data points expected are present in the dataset.
+Data completeness and accuracy are the two most important dimensions of data quality.
+Accurate data closely corresponds to the actual state of facts.
+Meanwhile, data completeness is associated with the degree to which the expected data points are present in the dataset.

 Complete and accurate information is crucially important for the performance of your CRM system.
 Here is how the lack thereof can hurt your business.